 We only briefly passed through Surfer's Paradise.
 The highlights were a big beach (we arrived as the surf rentals shut down), a street entertainer begging for money, and two scantily clad ladies advertising ice cream.

 2009-09-21 Here is us (Rich, Gerhard, Kamil, Natasha, and Ivy) in front of the big Surfer's Paradise sign, proof that we actually stopped. photo credit - George

 Naturally I didn't take any photos for the first week of the trip.
 But really I didn't miss much, just a bunch of beaches and bus rides.
 Fraser Island is the largest sand island in the world, which makes it really pretty and some stuff really weird.
 Plus it is sandy.
 I don't like sand.
 It gets everywhere.
 EVERYWHERE!

 2009-09-22 This is the majority of the occupants of our truck.
 We did a self-drive tour, which was a lot of fun, however I guess they'll be stopping self drive for safety.
 Also, digital cameras should allow an infinitely long panoramic picture for groups of people.
 Pictured here (left to right) is Gerhard, Ivy, Kamil, George, Zdiska, Natasha, and Veronica.

 2009-09-22 Here are some of the ladies with us on Fraser Island.
 Pictured here (left to right) is Ivy, Natasha, Jelena, and Veronica. photo credit - Zdiska

 2009-09-22 This is the wreck of the Maheno, which dates to before the Second World War.
 It's rusty and old; actually not that interesting.

 2009-09-22 Remember how the picture above has everyone standing next to the boat?
 Yea, we found this sign and though it was kinda silly.
-I swear I left after seeing it.
+I promise I left after seeing the sign.
 The boat was boring anyway.

 2009-09-22 Everyone posing on top of Indian Head. photo credit - Natasha

 2009-09-22 You can see both beaches from this angle.
 Maybe next time I'll actually learn which way is up so the photo will be level.

 2009-09-22 They were too chicken to dive off the edge.
 It would have been fun.